DavidFarkas90/incode-challenge/README.md

 An end-to-end test that validates session data is correctly displayed in the UI.

-1. Navigates to the Sessions page
-2. Fetches all validated session names via API and picks one at random
+**Precondition:** fetches all validated session names via API and picks one at random, then navigates to the Sessions page.

-3. Verifies the session row is visible in the sessions table
+1. Verifies the session row is visible in the sessions table
-4. Opens the session detail page and confirms the "Session Info" title is present
+2. Opens the session detail page and confirms the "Session Info" title is present
-5. Scrolls to the ID OCR section and verifies the full name from the OCR data matches the session name
+3. Scrolls to the ID OCR section and verifies the full name from the OCR data matches the session name

 ---